 The majority of online poker websites these days allow you to use their sites on your mobile device, including any smartphone.
 Some also include mobile applications that are specifically designed for use with smaller screens and touch-screen functionality.
 Check each gaming provider specifically to see if they provide an app for your phone’s operating system.

 Some poker sites do.
-New Jersey, Nevada, and Delaware can all share poker players between one another via the WSOP or 888 online poker sites.
+New Jersey, Nevada, and Delaware can all share poker players between one another via the WSOP or 888 Delaware online poker sites.
+888poker New Jersey currently operates as a standalone site, without linking to any outside player pools.
 Other online poker providers may provide this functionality in the future.

 Any legal online poker operation needs your location to make sure that they don’t accidentally break the law by providing gambling options to those who reside in states where it’s still illegal.
 For instance, if someone in Arizona tried to access a Nevada-based online poker site, the Nevada site would be on the hook if the player did manage to play a game.

 Some of them can get pretty big.
-For instance, the New Jersey Spring Championship of Online Poker offers weekly tournaments that can reach up to thousands of dollars in prize money.
-The majority of online tournaments, though, are usually quite smaller, with prize pools that only go up to hundreds of dollars.
+For instance, the 2021 WPT Online Poker Open on the partypoker US Network offered a $1 million guaranteed prize pool for New Jersey players.
+The majority of online tournaments, though, are usually quite smaller, with prize pools that sometimes reach five figures.